tryolabs/requestium/README.md

 We can use our custom Session class just for development, maybe to dynamically watch the last step of the session in a chrome browser running without the `--headless` flag, and remove this last step after development is done.
 After this we could just remove import the Session class as `from requests import Session` and just deploy to production without using requestium.

 This project intends to be a drop in replacement of requests' Session object, with added functionality.
 If your use case is a drop in replacement for a Selenium webdriver, but that also has some of requests' functionality, [Selenium-Requests](https://github.com/cryzed/Selenium-Requests) does just that.

+The chrome driver doesn't support automatic transfer of headers and proxies from the Session to the Webdriver at the moment.
+The phantomjs driver does though.

 ## Selenium workarounds
 We add several 'ensure' methods to the driver object, as Selenium is known to be very finicky about cookie handling and selecting elements.